michlleee/Wastara/README.md

 - Citizens — who report trash in public areas
 - Organizers — designated trash pickup personnel (manual admin approval required)
-- Admins — who oversee and approve organizers and monitor cleanup efforts

 The app is targeted for communities such as those in Jakarta, Indonesia, where coordination and visibility are essential for efficient waste management.